mrglassdanny/moca-language-server/README.md

 ## Contribute

 Thinking about contributing to the MOCA Language Server?!
 If you think something is missing or could be improved, please open issues and pull requests.
 If you'd like to help this project grow, we'd love to have you!

+Please refer to the [contribution guide] for specifics.

 ## Contact